SteMIDIfactory/P-DOR/README.md

 ```
 ### Test run

 Test whether the pipeline generates all the expected outputs on your system, run the following command.
+If you are looking for the vignette run described in the P-DOR Manuscript, it is here!

 ```
 python3.8 P-DOR.py -TEST